 Have a blessed day!

 I am a retired eligibility worker.
 Yes, the money is counted, however that does not necessarily mean that you don't qualify.
 Food Stamp budgeting is complicated.
 Many things are considered, such as the age of household members, the source, earned or unearned, of the income, shelter costs relative to income, medical expenses of the elderly or disabled members.
+It's too complicated to explain here entirely.
+I would urge you to apply, since it's free and you may very well be able to benefit.

 Please ask this question at your local Family Services office as some states use different criteria for finding someone eligible for food stamps.